likhitp/project-stockholm/README.md

-# Case Chronology Tool
+# Project Stockholm

-A Streamlit-based application that helps legal professionals automatically extract and organize case events in chronological order from various document types.
+A powerful tool for generating chronologies from legal documents using AI.
+This project uses Google's Gemini AI to extract events from documents and create comprehensive chronological summaries.

 ## Features